Combinatorics of Double Grothendieck Polynomials: Single Grothendieck Polynomials

 We will give an overview of a simple insertion algorithm \cite{BKSTY08} for Hecke words which will be necessary at various stages.
-First we need to define two types of tableaux: \begin{definition} A standard set-valued tableau of shape $\lambda$ is a filling of a Young diagram of shape $\lambda$ with exactly one of each of the letters $\{1,\ldots,N\}$ for some integer $N \geq |\lambda|$ such that each box contains at least one entry and such that all entries in a given box are smaller than all the entries in the box below and smaller than all the entries in the box to the right. \end{definition} \begin{definition} Given a permutation $\omega$, a Hecke tableau for $\omega$ of shape $\lambda$ or element of $HT_{\omega}(\lambda)$ is a tableau where each box of $\lambda$ is filled with exactly one of the symbols $\{\bar{s}_1,\ldots,\bar{s}_n\}$ in such a way that reading the boxes by rows, moving left to right within the rows and moving bottom to top amongst the rows gives a Hecke word for $\omega$, and, such that the rows and columns are strictly increasing in the order $\bar{s}_1< \cdots < \bar{s}_n$.
-In actual examples, the boxes of a Hecke tableau will be written as, for instance $\young(3)$ instead of $\young({{\bar{s}_3}})$. \end{definition} To define Hecke insertion, we first show how to insert some $a \in \{\bar{s}_1,\ldots,\bar{s}_n\}$ into some row of a Hecke tableau, say $Y=(y_1,y_2,\ldots, y_j)$ read from left to right.
-Suppose that the row above $Y$ (if it exists) is $X$ and it has entries $X=(x_1,x_2,\ldots,x_k)$ and the row below it is $Z$ with entries $Z=(z_1,z_2,\ldots,z_i)$.
-Here all $x,y,z \in \{\bar{s}_1,\ldots,\bar{s}_n\}$.
-We assume that $a \in [x_h,y_h)$ in the order $\bar{s}_1< \cdots < \bar{s}_n$ for some $h$ (where possibly $h>j$ and $y_h$ is taken, by convention to be $\infty$) and that $a>x_1$.
-There are no restrictions on $a$ if $X$ does not exist that is, if $Y$ is the first row of the tableau.
+First we need to define two types of tableaux: \begin{definition} A standard set-valued tableau of shape $\lambda$ is a filling of a Young diagram of shape $\lambda$ with exactly one of each of the letters $\{1,\ldots,N\}$ for some integer $N \geq |\lambda|$ such that each box contains at least one entry and such that all entries in a given box are smaller than all the entries in the box below and smaller than all the entries in the box to the right. \end{definition} \begin{definition} Given a permutation $w$, a Hecke tableau for $w$ of shape $\lambda$ or element of $HT_{w}(\lambda)$ is a tableau where each box of $\lambda$ is filled with exactly one of the symbols $\{1,\ldots,n\}$ in such a way that reading the boxes by rows, moving left to right within the rows and moving bottom to top amongst the rows gives a Hecke word for $w$, and, such that the rows and columns are strictly increasing in the order $1< \cdots <n$.